janik6n/typescript-starter/README.md

 ### ⚙️ Run development server

 To run TypeScript to JavaScript transpiling and to run transpiled `./dist/index.mjs` run `npm run dev`.
-Watch mode (a.k.a. *hot reloading*) is available with `npm run dev:watch`.
+Watch mode (a.k.a. *hot reloading* 🔥) is available with `npm run dev:watch`.
 Development serving is handled with [tsx](https://tsx.is/).

 ### 🚥 Run tests